dev-alamin/wp-project-portfolio/README.md

 ## Credits

-WP Project Portfolio was developed by [Your Name](https://yourwebsite.com) and is based on the WordPress platform.
+WP Project Portfolio was developed by [Al Amin](https://https://almn.me) and is based on the WordPress platform.

 ---